Brasema allynii

 Taxonomic note

 The Brasema currently contains approximately 50 described worldwide, with most diversity in the Neotropical and Nearctic regions.
-The Hawaiian occurrence of B. allynii is noteworthy and may warrant investigation regarding its versus status.
+The Hawaiian occurrence of B. allynii is noteworthy and may warrant investigation regarding its native versus introduced status.

 Tags